aloodamz/aloodamz/README.md

-## Hi there 👋

-# Hey, I’m Geekiemonk 👋

 Welcome to my corner of GitHub, where curiosity meets code and creativity blends with data!

-## 🚀 What I’m Exploring
+## What I’m Exploring

-- 🌐 Web Technologies — from frameworks to performance optimization
+- Web Technologies — from frameworks to performance optimization
-- 🤖 Generative AI — playing at the edge of creativity and computation
+- Generative AI — playing at the edge of creativity and computation
 - Rust and Blockchains

-## 🧠 What I Work On
+##  What I Work On

 I’m building at the **intersection of content, data, and technology** powering content-driven businesses with tech that understands behavior and scales insight.